ozzie-lam/rebyte-docs/agents/quick-start-weather.md

 <figure><img src="../images/13.png" alt=""></figure>

-## Step 4: Deploy the Agent
+## Step 4: Deploy the Tool

-* Click "Deploy Agent" on the top right, then click "Deploy A New Version".
+* Click "Deploy Tool" on the top right, then click "Deploy A New Version".

 * You can use your agent on your ReByte app or integrate it into your own app using the code we provide.